 On the Amman Citadel.
 Artefacts from archaeological sites of the country, from the Paleolithic to the Islamic Era

-The impressive Roman monument from the 2nd century AD can seat up to 6,000 people, and is still used for performances today.
+The impressive Roman monument from the 2nd century AD can seat up to 6,000 people, and is used again for performances today.

 Built in the 2nd cent.
 AD for musical performances on the Eastern side of the Roman Forum, about 500 seats